TOP

 Contact Us

-Lesotho Overland Tour-2 Nights/ 3 Days Maseru is the capital and largest city of Lesotho.
-It is also the capital of the Maseru District.
-Located on the Caledon River, Maseru lies directly on the Lesotho-South Africa . .
+Lesotho Overland Tour 2 Nights / 3 Days Maseru is the capital and largest city of Lesotho and also the capital of the Maseru District.
+Located on the Caledon River, Maseru lies directly on the . .

 Country: Lesotho